katalinkult/runes/README.md

 # Elder Futhark Runes App

-A beautiful, modern web application for exploring the ancient Elder Futhark runes: the 24 runes that guided the Norse people through their meanings, symbols, and daily guidance.
+A modern, beautifully crafted web application for exploring the Elder Futhark runes: the 24 ancient symbols once carved into tree, stone, and bone.
+Draw a rune, if you wish, and let its meaning surface.

 ## Features